-In October 2021, the Company adopted the 2021 Stock Incentive Plan ("2021 Plan") that provides for the issuance of common stock to employees, nonemployee directors, and consultants.
+In October 2021, the Company adopted the 2021 Stock Incentive Plan ("2021 Plan") that provided for the issuance of common stock to employees, nonemployee directors, and consultants.
 Recipients of incentive stock options are eligible to purchase shares of common stock at an exercise price equal to no less than the estimated fair market value of such stock on the date of grant.
-The Plan provides for the grant of incentive stock options, non-statutory stock options, restricted stock, restricted stock units, stock awards and stock appreciation rights.
-The maximum contractual term of options granted under the Plan is ten years.
+The 2021 Plan provided for the grant of incentive stock options, non-statutory stock options, restricted stock units, stock awards and stock appreciation rights.
+The maximum contractual term of options granted under the 2021 Plan is ten years.
 The maximum number of shares initially available for issuance under the 2021 Plan was 6,000,000.
-As of September 30, 2022,999,000 shares remain available for future grant under the Plan.
+No further options are available to be issued under the 2021 Plan.